mgoellnitz/trackdown/README.md

 The issues are defined and maintained in a single [Markdown][markdown] file following the format given here.

-The commit hook of TrackDown reads the commit messages and modifies that issue collection if your commit messages relate to some of the issues.
+The [GIT][git] post-commit hook of TrackDown reads the commit messages and modifies that issue collection if your commit messages relate to some of the issues.

 Additionally a roadmap file is automatically maintained for your tickets.
+This roadmap file groupd the issue headline in groups according to their version label and illustrated progress counting issues in progress and resolved issues.

 The issue collection this way is held local on your machine and not remote in the database of a tracking system.
 (Which is something also [Fossil][fossil]